Unveiling Large Language Model Supply Chain: Structure, Domain, and Vulnerabilities: RQ2: Domain Distribution

-\textbf{Domain Distribution.} The static distribution, as shown in \autoref{tab:domain_distribution}, indicates that the LLMSC is primarily driven by a few key domains. ``Plugins/External Tools'' account for the largest proportion, comprising \( 44.26\% \) (6,960 packages) of the ecosystem, reflecting the widespread use of auxiliary tools that extend or integrate with LLMs. ``LLM Inference'' is the second-largest domain at \( 10.79\% \) (1,696 packages), highlighting the importance of tools that enable efficient inference for pre-trained models.
-Other significant domains include ``Data Pipeline'' (\( 11.38\% \), 1,789 packages), ``Training and Fine-tuning Frameworks'' (\( 6.64\% \), 1,044 packages), and ``LLM Gateway'' (\( 7.21\% \), 1,134 packages), which collectively represent core functionalities for building, adapting, and deploying LLM-based applications.
-Smaller but specialized domains, such as ``Logging \& LLMOps'' (\( 3.31\% \), 520 packages), ``Vector Database'' (\( 1.30\% \), 205 packages), and ``RAG Frameworks'' (\( 2.15\% \), 338 packages), address specific technical needs like model monitoring, data retrieval, and augmented generation workflows.
-Emerging categories such as ``LLM Agent'' and ``LLM DSL/Programming'' remain nascent, with only one package each, reflecting their early-stage development.
+\textbf{Domain Distribution.} The static distribution, as shown in \autoref{tab:domain_distribution}, indicates that the LLMSC is primarily driven by a few key domains. ``LLM Gateway'' account for the largest proportion, comprising \( 23.47\% \) (3,165 packages) of the ecosystem, underscoring its central role in mediating interactions between applications and LLM backends. ``Orchestration Frameworks'' constitute the second-largest domain at \( 11.37\% \) (1,533 packages), reflecting growing demand for systems that coordinate complex LLM workflows. ``LLM Inference'' follows closely at (\( 10.65\% \), 1,436 packages), highlighting continued emphasis on efficient deployment of pre-trained models.Core development infrastructure is further supported by ``Training and Fine-tuning Frameworks'' (\( 7.85\% \), 1,058 packages), and ``Logging LLMOps'' (\( 7.09\% \), 956 packages), which address model adaptation and operational observability, respectively.
+Notably, application-layer domains such as ``Apps/Front-end Frameworks'' represent a substantial share (\( 13.17\% \), 1,776 packages),indicating active efforts to build user-facing LLM-powered interfaces.
+Specialized technical domains—including ``RAG Frameworks'' (\( 5.77\% \), 778 packages), ``Vector Database'' (\( 4.99\% \), 673 packages), and ``Data Pipeline'' (\( 4.78\% \), 645 packages), play critical roles in retrieval-augmented generation, semantic storage, and data preprocessing.
+In contrast, low-level optimization techniques like ``Model Quantization'' (\( 0.47\% \), 63 packages) and ``Model Merge'' (\( 0.07\% \), 9 packages), remain niche, suggesting limited tooling maturity in these areas.
+Emerging paradigms such as “LLM Agent” and “LLM DSL/Programming” are not represented in this snapshot, implying they have yet to crystallize into established open-source categories.

 \textbf{RQ2.2:} \textit{How do domains transition along root‑to‑leaf paths?} To investigate how domains transition along root-to-leaf paths in the LLMSC dependency graph, we analyzed 824 unique paths and visualized the pairwise dependencies between domains using a domain transition heatmap, as shown in \autoref{fig:domain_transition_heatmap}.
 The heatmap highlights the frequency of dependencies between domain pairs, where a transition \textit{From A to B} indicates that domain B depends on domain A. This provides insights into how domains interconnect to support workflows within the ecosystem.
 The analysis reveals that the most common dependencies occur between \textit{LLM Inference} and \textit{Plugins / External Tools}, with \textit{Plugins / External Tools} frequently depending on \textit{LLM Inference}.
 This reflects the reliance of plugin tools on inference frameworks for core functionalities such as executing pre-trained models or integrating inference pipelines.
 Another highly recurrent dependency is \textit{Plugins / External Tools $\rightarrow$ Plugins / External Tools}, which underscores the ecosystem's modular nature, where plugins often depend on other plugins to extend their capabilities.